 "We didn't come here for this!"

-The title of this post is a catchphrase in our household for whenever we get a spell of bad weather.
-It's origin was an English friend who lived here for a few years before returning "home".
+The title of this post is a catchphrase in our household for whenever we get a spell of bad weather (said in jest, I should add - we're not total wimps).
+It was a regular complaint of an English friend who lived here for a few years before returning "home".
 Like so many others, she planned her migration south during a chilly wet English winter (in the comfort of her centrally heated house) after being convinced by TV shows such as A Place in the Sun that Andalucía was exactly that.

-In the winter of 2010/11, when she made this remark, it started raining on Christmas Eve and went on more or less continuously until the end of March.
+In the winter of 2010/11 it started raining on Christmas Eve and went on more or less continuously until the end of March.
 Rivers burst their banks, low-lying towns and villages were under water, roads were washed away, and crops could not be sown.
 But on the whole the locals were happy, because after several years of drought the reservoirs were once again full.

 The same phenomenon is occurring this year, except it started in mid-December.
 I'm writing this at the end of January, and there is no let-up in sight.
-This time it's different in that the storms have names, the most recent being Joseph and Kristin, and there were unusually low temperatures (I'm talking single figures in the daytime, which is almost unheard of).
+This time it's different in that the storms have names, the most recent being Joseph and Kristin.
 The stats don't lie:

 The bad weather has side-effects other than personal comfort.
 Rain and wind can cause power cuts, mostly just for a second but enough to knock out the internet.
 The soil and rocks get waterlogged and things start collapsing - down the road from us a wall fell into the street, and there have been road closures all over the place.
 I've put on 2kg through too much comfort food and not enough exercise ...